Motion Sensors Guide 2021

 Now that you know all about motion sensors, the next question is, do you need them?

-You don’t have to meet a specific threshold to qualify for motion sensors.
-But if you’re going back and forth on whether the expense is worth it, here are a few situations in which you probably do want sensors.
+Motion sensors aren't necessarily a requirement, but if you’re going back and forth on whether the expense is worth it, here are a few situations in which you probably do want sensors.

 You’re wary of home intruders.